Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/offerdecisioning/offer-decisioning-extension.md

 ## Listen for offer update

-Offer prefetch can not only be triggered the the forementioned `prefetchOffers` API, calling `Edge.sendEvent()` or using Rules are alternative approaches to prefetch offers.
-AEP Offer Decisioning extension is listening for all the respsonses from Offer Decisioning Services, no matter how the requests are triggered.
+Offer prefetch can not only be triggered by the aforementioned `prefetchOffers` API, calling `Edge.sendEvent()` or using Rules are alternative approaches to prefetch offers.
+AEP Offer Decisioning extension is listening for all the responses from Offer Decisioning Services, no matter how the requests are triggered.

 The app can register a listener for offer update, so it is notified whenever there are new offers being cached or updated.